Auto-Write Research Reports

 | From Tray | You've vetted a specific set and want a report constrained to exactly those items |

-After a report is generated, the Auto-Write dialog closes and a purple "Research Report" card appears in the Generated Reports section of the Cafe's left column.
-The card shows the report title, date, citation style badge, and model used.
+After a report is generated, the Auto-Write dialog closes and a row appears in the Reports group of the Cafe's sources rail — reach it via Group → Reports, or narrow the rail to just that group with Show → Reports.
+The row shows the report title, date, citation style badge, and model used.

 - The full report body with inline citation markers